Technologicat/mcpyrate/repl.md

 But note that only the macros you explicitly import again will be refreshed in the session.

+Each time after importing macros, the macro functions are automatically imported as regular Python objects.
+Note only the REPL does this; normally, in `mcpy` macros are not imported as run-time objects.

+The intention is to allow viewing macro docstrings and source code easily in the REPL session, using ``some_macro?``, ``some_macro??``.

+This does not affect using the macros in the intended way, as macros.

+Make sure `c.TerminalInteractiveShell.autocall = 0`.
+Expression macro invocations will not work in the REPL if autocall is enabled, because in `mcpy` macros are functions, and the REPL imports those functions so you can easily view their docstrings.

 ### Loading the extension